ppy/osu-wiki/wiki/Contests/en.md

 #### osu!idol

 **osu!idol** is a singing contest where participants from all across the community compete to create the best song cover (either solo or with a partner) across multiple judging and community voting stages.
-The contest is named after the [Idols franchise](https://en.wikipedia.org/wiki/Idols_(franchise) "Wikipedia") and is mainly inspired by various televised singing competition shows.
+The contest is named after the [Idols franchise](https://en.wikipedia.org/wiki/Idols_(franchise)) and is mainly inspired by various televised singing competition shows.

 | Contest No. | ![Gold crown][GCrown] | ![Silver crown][SCrown] | ![Bronze crown][BCrown] | Winning Song | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |